Hugh Buhrich: Work life

-After arriving in Australia, Professor A. S. Hook from the University of Sydney helped Hugh and Eva secure a (shared) architectural job in Canberra.
+After arriving in Australia, Professor A.S.
+Hook from the University of Sydney helped Hugh and Eva secure a (shared) architectural job in Canberra.
 When war broke out, the Buhrichs were dismissed from the job following the return of the original employees.
 During this time, Hugh joined the army and only resumed his practice upon return.
 Remaining unregistered in New South Wales until 16 November 1971, Hugh restricted himself mainly to furniture and interiors.
 However, from the 1960s to 1970s, roughly twenty buildings were designed and constructed by Hugh.
 Unfortunately the vast majority of his work has been demolished but his own house, largely self-built between 1968 and 1972, still stands today and is perhaps the most accomplished of his works.

 Notable projects

 Buhrich House II was designed and built between 1968 and 1972.
 It is located at 375 Edinburgh Road, Castlecrag, and is a reinterpretation of a European modernist aesthetic.
 The structure stands atop a sandstone ledge overlooking middle harbour and was inhabited by Buhrich for over thirty years.
 The house was designed and built to accommodate the surrounding landscape and is therefore built at one level.
 It is meant to give a sense of "going downhill" towards the waterfront.
 This was accomplished by sloping the ceiling to the legal minimum height facing the water's edge.
 Almost every part of this highly inventive building was made for a specific purpose with repetitive simple parts and off-the-shelf materials.
 The house stands out from many other styles during the time period due to the angularity of the plan and the casual regular and irregular geometries.
 Described by French critic Françoise Fromonot as "a truly radical building" and by Peter Myers as "the finest modern house in Australia", the Buhrich house provides extraordinary beauty into Hugh's most intensely personal project.
 The house is listed on the New South Wales State Heritage Register as of State significance for its historic and aesthetic values, as well as of particular cultural/social importance amongst the architectural community.

-Point Piper House in Point Piper, New South Wales, was designed by Buhrich and completed in 1961.
+The Point Piper House at 15 Wunulla Road, Point Piper, New South Wales, was designed by Buhrich and completed in 1961.
 It was extensively renovated in 2005 by Louise Nettleton Architects with the object of keeping Buhrich's original design elements intact.
 The renovation was given a Commendation Award by the NSW Chapter of the Australian Institute of Architects in 2005.